-The project has to display the Programme logo or the EU flag at all events, co-financed by the Programme.
+The project must display the Programme logo or the EU flag at all events, co-financed by the Programme.
 Partners can use movable stands, roll-ups, banners, posters or other relevant materials to meet this mandatory requirement.
 Thus, the Programme highly recommends projects to plan to produce or purchase these materials when relevant.

-Documents of events (agenda, invitations, list of participants, hand-outs, presentations, etc.) have to have the Programme logo on them.
-The Programme recommends to use its template for the list of event participants.
+Documents of events (agenda, invitations, list of participants, hand-outs, presentations, etc.) must have the Programme logo on them.
+The Programme recommends using its template for the list of event participants.
 It can be downloaded from the Programme website www.latlit.eu.

 We encourage partners to participate in the events of the Programme (e. g Programme Annual events, Interreg Cooperation Day, Balts Unity Day) upon request by the MA/JS.
 Projects also are invited to plan their own activities for the Interreg Cooperation Day and/or Balts Unity Day.
-Both of them traditionally are organised in the second half of September.
+Both traditionally are organised in the second half of September.